james19hadley/LanguagePack-Diktor/README.md

 Made this keyboard for Android because there was none.

-## upd.
-Nevermind this repo is irrelevant.
-There is a better option: https://github.com/florisboard/florisboard which has Diktor and much more.
+upd. found an app that has Diktor layout: https://github.com/florisboard/florisboard However I find it a bit laggy and as on now it has no word suggestions so i'll use mine :)

 ## Download & install